TheOdinProject/curriculum/advanced_html_css/animation/transforms.md

 #### Translate

-These are the additional transform function values to translate an element on a 3D plane:
+These are the additional transform function values to translate an element on a 3D space:

 ~~~css
 .element {